-Joining a larger group of talented athletes, Leanora and her team all have the same belief that everyone should have access to sport no matter who they are - and be able to feel the sense of achievement that comes with being active.
+Joining a larger group of talented athletes, Leanora and her team all have the same belief that everyone should have access to sports no matter who they are - and be able to feel the sense of achievement that comes with being active.

-After speaking to Leanora, we asked her what key message she would like to send to anyone else who has recently been diagnosed with a long term condition that is affecting their day to day life.
+After speaking to Leanora, we asked her what key message she would like to send to anyone else who has recently been diagnosed with a long-term condition that is affecting their day-to-day life.